csswizardry/csswizardry.github.com/_posts/2026-07-21-low-and-mid-tier-mobile-for-the-real-world-2026.md

 performance, thermal behaviour, scheduler, background processes, or power-management decisions, so, again, you’re working through a very crude proxy.
-In fact, in three notable projects since last year’s piece, I found myself using—and getting markedly different results on—a physical device than I do in DevTools.
+In fact, in three notable projects since last year’s piece, I found myself using — and getting markedly different results on — a physical device than I do in DevTools.

 ## Real Low- and Mid-Tier Mobile Devices for 2026